Investor letters to purchase

 They may feel like they’re stuck between a rock and a hard place.

-So why not use these letters and offer to solve their problem?
+So why not use these investor letters to purchase vacant rentals and offer to solve their problem?

 Unless there are more properties than renters in your area, the fact that they can’t find a tenant probably means there’s some kind of problem.
 It could need paint, new flooring, or new appliances.
 Or perhaps they haven’t taken time to do some necessary cleaning, so are trying to rent it looking grubby.